ImperialCollegeLondon/INDI/docs/Segmentation_Slicer.md

 ## LV and RV segmentation for whole heart images

 Running INDI as usual once it gets to the segmentation section will automatically open 3D Slicer with the volume loaded.
-At the start you will see a preliminary HA map and you can change it to MD or a B_0 image.
+At the start you will see a preliminary HA map and you can change it to MD or a contrast image.

 In this mode you can define the LV, intersection points and optionally the RV.